ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Analytic Analysis and Concrete Examples

 \section{Analytic Analysis and Concrete Examples}

-To understand the behavior of the Adaptive Delay Control (ADC) scheduler, it is valuable to analyze its evolution on simple alternating delay patterns.
+To understand the behavior of the Adaptive Release Control (\arc) scheduler, it is valuable to analyze its evolution on simple alternating delay patterns.
 In this section all quantities are normalized by setting the current peak delay to

 and choosing the shaping scale to match the peak,

 This corresponds to autoscaling the update rule so that deviations are measured relative to the current round trip time or current one way delay.
 All delays are therefore expressed in normalized units.